TheeCapain/SmartMirror/README.md

 # SmartMirror

+# What is this?
-# This project revolves around making a functioning smart mirror capable of showing the weather.
+This project revolves around making a functioning smart mirror capable of showing the weather.

 # Ideas for implimentation
 - creating a navigation feature